ChinenyenwaN1/DevOps-Project-Documentation/MEAN-STACK.md

 # MEAN-STACK

-## What is Mean stack?
-**Mean stack is a user-friendly full stack javascript framework which is highly preferable for creating dynamic websites and apps.
-It is free and open source stack developed to offer developers a fast and highly organized method for building a rapid prototype of mean stack development based web apps.
+Mean stack is is an open source software stack that provides a framework for creating dynamic websites and applications with ease.
+It offers developers a fast and highly organized method for building a rapid prototype of mean stack development based web apps.
 The Mean stack is ideal for building all kinds of apps from dynamic single page apps to complex enterprise and social media apps.
 Mean stack is proposed to deliver a straightforward and initial point for cloud-native full-stack web apps.

-Mean stack development is a set of open source components that collectively offer a comprehensive framework for creating dynamic web apps.**
+**Mean Stack is made up of a front-end app built with Angular that connects to a back-end api built with Node.js + Express + MongoDB.**

 **MEAN stands for:**
 * MongoDB